laravel/nova-docs/2.0/resources/README.md

 ## Customizing Pagination

-If you'd like to customize the amounts shown on each resource's "per page" filter menu, you can do so by customizing its `perPageOptions` property on a Resource:
+If you'd like to customize the amounts shown on each resource's "per page" filter menu, you can do so by customizing its `perPageOptions` property:

 ```php
 /**